Opponents of deer hunting in Solon are seeking to circumvent city council and ban the killing of deer through a vote at the ballot box.

 It later adds: "High-powered rifles, bows and arrows and all other lethal methods simply do not belong in Solon!"

-Deer management has long been a controversial issue in Solon.
+Deer management has long been a in Solon.
 The issue resurfaced late last year when Solon officials explored creating a small crossbow hunting program to see how it would help manage the deer population, which had exploded since the city ended its sharpshooter program a few years ago.

 That plan was scrapped, but officials are hard at work developing a comprehensive plan that includes both lethal and nonlethal methods.
 Those options are expected to be presented to the safety committee in early May.